Gear

 Amp

-I’m using an amp by a company called Atomic.
+Up until the time I left LA, I was using an amp by a company called Atomic.
 They’ve currently partnered with Fractal Audio, but this amp was designed to be used with Pods.
 Tom King has some of the best customer service policies anywhere, and a lot of companies would do well to follow his example.
-The 50 Watt amp has a Webber Beam blocker which cuts down a lot on the directionality of the amp and gives it a more uniform tone.
-Oddly enough – I prefer the 18 Watt lately.
-I may try to trade a 50 Watt for an 18 Watt and then just go stereo Atomic….
+The 50 Watt amp had a Webber Beam blocker which cuts down a lot on the directionality of the amp and gives it a more uniform tone.
+Oddly enough – I preferred the 18 Watt before I left.
+I ended up getting rid of both of them as the idea of lugging a 60 lb flight case and amp on the subway was nowhere on my priority list for NY.

 .